If you had asked me when I was 17 years old if I would be a self-employed fitness coach at 50, I would have scoffed, but here I am.

 *Breathes and cracks fingers*

-Back then, all I knew was bench press and biceps, which I did four days a week.
-I benched, I curled, benched, curled, and so it went.
+Back then, all I knew was bench pressing and biceps, which I did four days a week.
+I benched, I curled, I benched, I curled, and so it went.

 Eventually, I started to learn that other body parts needed some love, and the race was on.